jlgamez/demoblaze-test-automation/README.md

 ## **Set Up**
 1. Clone the project in your machine
 2. Go to the project directory
-3. In the project directory run "npm install" in ypur terminal to install the dependencies needed
+3. In the project directory run "npm install" in your terminal to install the dependencies needed
 4. You can have a look at the tests inside cypress/integration/ folder

 ## **Run the tests**